productteams/kaldi-template-productteams/site/content/products.md

       stance on transparency and simple billing.
 full_image: /img/products/products-full-width.jpg
 pricing:
-  heading: Monthly subscriptions
+  heading: Weekly subscriptions
   description: >-
-    We make it easy to make great coffee a part of your life.
-Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
+    We make it easier to build great product.
+Choose one of our weekly subscription plans to receive expert services on-demand each week.
 Contact us about more details and payment info.
   plans:
     - description: Perfect for the product owner who wants 4 hours per week.
       items: